amarrr11/humanchain-api/README.md

 - Add email notification functionality: If an incident with "severity": "High" is logged, an automated alert email using Node.js + Nodemailer package can be sent to the admin or concerned team for immediate action.

 ---

+### 💡 Contributing
+Contributions are welcome!
+Check out the `good first issue` section or open a new one.